E-commerce Product Matching Tool

 Troubleshooting

-Cause: The specified KV store ID doesn't exist or doesn't contain a vectorized index.
+Cause: The specified KV store doesn't contain a chunked index (requires vectorizer v2.0+).

 Solution: